modio/modio-ue4-legacy/README.md

 :: Build with UE4 v19, v20, v21 and v22
 build.bat all
 ```

-## Contributions Welcome
-Our Unreal Engine 4 plugin is public and open source.
-Game developers are welcome to utilize it directly, to add support for mods in their games, or fork it for their games customized use.
-Want to make changes to our plugin?
-Submit a pull request with your recommended changes to be reviewed.

 ## Other Repositories
 Our aim with [mod.io](https://mod.io), is to provide an open modding API.
 You are welcome to [view, fork and contribute to our other codebases](https://github.com/modio) in use: